 and under-employed individuals.

-Our Long Beach Child Development Facility, the
+Since 1964, our Long Beach Child Development Facility, the

 jewel of our community, attains the highest standards in